dieuwkehupkes/dieuwkehupkes.github.io/index.md

 # News

+- November 15, 2019 -- Today I gave a presentation at the University of Utrecht.
+Thanks Denis Paperno for inviting me, and thanks to the audience for asking so many interesting questions!

 - November 4, 2019 -- My <a href="https://arxiv.org/pdf/1909.08975.pdf">paper</a> with Jaap Jumelet and Willem Zuidema got an honourable mention at CoNLL2019!

 - October 25, 2019 -- There will be a next edition of BlackboxNLP next year at EMNLP'2020!